-1. The members of the Council of State shall take up office before the President of the Republic.

-2. The members of the Council of State shall continue to perform their functions while they remain in their respective offices.

-3. The members of the Council of State shall enjoy such privileges, immunities and ceremonial treatment as the law may establish.
+- 1. The members of the Council of State shall take up office before the President of the Republic. - 2.
+The members of the Council of State shall continue to perform their functions while they remain in their respective offices. - 3.
+The members of the Council of State shall enjoy such privileges, immunities and ceremonial treatment as the law may establish.

-The Council of State shall, in general, advise the President of the Republic on the performance of his functions whenever the President requests such advice, and it must, compulsorily, pronounce itself on:
+The Council of State is competent, in general, to advise the President of the Republic in the exercise of his functions whenever he so solicits and also, to declare itself obligatorily concerning the:

-a) the dissolution of the Assembly of the Republic;

-b) the declaration of a state of war, a state of siege or a state of emergency;

-c) the holding of referenda, in the terms of article 159 (c);

-d) the calling of a general election.
+- a) dissolution of the Assembly of the Republic; - b) declaration of a state of war, of the state of siege or of the state of emergency; - c) realization of [a] referendum, in the terms of paragraph c) of Article 158; - d) convocation of the general elections; - e) dismissal of the Governor of [a] Province and Administrator of [a] District by the President of the Republic.